 You’ll learn how to build better software and a more collaborative team.

-You’ll also hear from some very smart people, like Jono Bacon (former head of community at GitHub and Ubuntu) and Trey Hunner (director of the Python Software Foundation).
+You’ll hear from some very smart people, like Jono Bacon (former head of community at GitHub and Ubuntu) and Henrik Kniberg (author of Scrum and XP from the Trenches and agile coach for Spotify and Lego).
 Along the way, we’ve also included dozens of links to our favorite resources on everything from product management, to the perfect pull request, to productivity.
 Think of it as the ultimate guide to mastering collaboration in GitHub.

 A note on our approach